-Jack R. Edmunds has served as inTEST's Vice President of Operations since October 1998 and as director of Operations from September 1987 to October 1998.
+Jack R. Edmunds has served as inTEST's Vice President, Supply Line Management, since January 2001, as Vice President, Operations, from October 1998 to January 2001, and as Director of Operations from September 1987 to October 1998.

-Jerome R. Bortnem has served as inTEST's Vice President of Sales and Marketing since August 1998 and as Western Regional Sales Manager from August 1993 to August 1998.
+Jerome R. Bortnem has served as inTEST's Vice President, Sales and Marketing, since August 1998 and as Western Regional Sales Manager from August 1993 to August 1998.